Forwarding Authentication Service (FAS)¶

 - fasremoteip.
 If set, this is the remote ip address of the FAS, if not set it will take the value of the NDS gateway address.

 - faspath.
-This is the path to the login page on the FAS.
+This is the path from the FAS Web Root (not the file system root) to the FAS login page.

 Note: All addresses (with the exception of fasremoteip) are relative to the client device, even if the FAS is located remotely.

-When FAS is enabled, NDS automatically configures access to the FAS service.
+When FAS is enabled, NDS automatically configures firewall access to the FAS service.

 FAS can then provide an action form for the client, typically requesting login, or self account creation for login.